battleaxedotco/tool-docs/docs/anubis/workflow.md

 ### Output module (After Effects only)
 `Ps`/`An`/`Pr` will output an high quality MOV or AVI by default but `Ae` uses the render queue to define the file type exported.
 Select a high quality codec like **Lossless** or **ProRes**.

+See [Color Accuracy](./color-accuracy) for more about output modules.

 ### Compress to MP4
 Compression may be set to `Low`, `Med`, or `High`.
 These settings define the quality and file size.
 Select one or all of the settings to output multiple quality files.